Dan MacKenzie: Canadian Hockey League

 On July 30, 2019, the Canadian Hockey League (CHL) announced MacKenzie was hired as its first full-time president.
 CHL president David Branch said that, "Dan has a unique combination of league operations, sports marketing and business experience along with being a former school teacher.
 His experience will help the CHL continue to grow and expand our programs and player experience".
 MacKenzie has stated he looks forward to building on the relationships that CHL teams have with their communities.
 He took over in September 2019 from Branch, who had served as president since 1996.

 In October 2019, MacKenzie stated it was a priority to grow the CHL's brand and build upon the experience for players and spectators, and to bring national events such as the Memorial Cup to smaller communities.
 He also stated the need to promote the CHL's scholarship program, which exceeds a $10-million investment each year for the future of players who have careers outside of hockey.

 On October 16, 2019, MacKenzie announced Kubota as the title sponsor of the CHL/NHL Top Prospects Game beginning with the 2020 event.
 In November 2019, he announced that Wawanesa Insurance had partnered with the CHL for a Christmas Toy drive.

 In March 2020, the CHL and its constituent leagues cancelled the remainder of the 2019–20 regular seasons, playoffs and the 2020 Memorial Cup, due to the COVID-19 pandemic in North America.
 MacKenzie stated a desire to begin the 2020–21 on its normal schedule, but would wait until public health authorities deem it is safe to play.
 He also stated no decision has been made to restart play without fans in attendance as proposed in some professional leagues.

+When the CHL Top Prospects Game was replaced by the CHL USA Prospects Challenge involving the USA Hockey National Team Development Program in 2024, MacKenzie felt that the new event would "[serve] as a best-on-best showcase [to] provide our top draft-eligible players from across the CHL with a great opportunity to demonstrate their elite talent and world-class skill set as they work towards hearing their name called at the NHL draft".